PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 Fertility studies with enfortumab vedotin-ejfv or MMAE have not been conducted.
 However, results of repeat-dose toxicity studies indicate the potential for enfortumab vedotin-ejfv to impair female and male reproductive function and fertility.

-In repeat-dose toxicology studies conducted in rats for up to 13 weeks, doses ≥2 mg/kg enfortumab vedotin-ejfv (at exposures similar to the exposures at the recommended human dose) resulted in decreases in testes and epididymis weights, seminiferous tubule degeneration, spermatid/spermatocyte depletion in the testes and cell debris, sperm granuloma and hypospermia/abnormal spermatids in the epididymis.
+In repeat-dose toxicology studies conducted in rats for up to 13 weeks, doses ≥2 mg/kg enfortumab vedotin-ejfv (at exposures similar to the exposures at the recommended human dose) resulted in decreases in testes and epididymis weights, seminiferous tubule degeneration, spermatid/spermatocyte depletion in the testes and cell debris, sperm granuloma, and hypospermia/abnormal spermatids in the epididymis.
 Findings in the testes and epididymis did not reverse by the end of the recovery period.

 MMAE-containing ADCs have been associated with adverse ovarian effects when administered to sexually immature animals.
 Adverse effects included decrease in, or absence of, secondary and tertiary ovarian follicles after weekly administration to cynomolgus monkeys in studies of 4-week duration.
 These effects showed a trend towards recovery 6 weeks after the end of dosing; no changes were observed in primordial follicles.